-Elephant Nature Park offers several different types of opportunities to volunteer with the elephants, including day and half day trips, or overnight stays up to a week.
+Elephant Nature Park offers several different types of opportunities to volunteer with the elephants, including day and half-day trips, or overnight stays up to a week.
 ENP is a registered nonprofit, so all proceeds go to caring for the elephants, to the sanctuary itself, to ENP’s other regional projects, as well as purchasing more elephants from abusive owners.
 Elephant Nature Park also provides rainforest restoration and cultural preservation initiatives in addition to various special projects for rehabilitating animals.
 ENP has two other locations in Thailand including Kanchanaburi and Surin, as well as a sanctuary outside of Thailand in Cambodia.

 Trips to Elephant Nature Park begin with shuttle transportation from your hotel or accommodation.
-An hour drive through the rural countryside of Chiang Mai will bring you to ENP where you will begin by watching an educational video presentation with stories about the orphaned elephants and the mistreatment that took place to them.
+An hour drive through the rural countryside of Chiang Mai will bring you to ENP where you will begin by watching an educational video presentation with stories about the orphaned elephants and the mistreatment that took place on them.
 Depending on the length of your tour, you will then care for the elephants by bathing them, feeding them, creating medicine for them, walking them, and simply observing them be and play.
 Before leaving ENP, a meal is provided along with a cultural show provided by a local school.